-The DME maximum allowable fee index provides a complete list of allowable DME procedure codes and provides a full description of policies and limitations, including applicable copayment amounts.
+The DME Index provides a complete list of allowable DME procedure codes and provides a full description of policies and limitations, including applicable copayment amounts.
 Changes to the index are updated on a quarterly basis and posted on the ForwardHealth Portal.

-Providers may also check "What's New on the ForwardHealth Portal" in the monthly ForwardHealth Update Summary to see if the DME maximum allowable fee index has been updated.
+Providers may also check "What's New on the ForwardHealth Portal" in the monthly ForwardHealth Update Summary to see if the DME Index has been updated.